 Are you prepared?
-Are you prepared?
-Emergency plans provide your staff with the information needed to effectively respond when – not if – an incident occurs.
+Emergency response planning provides your staff with the information needed to effectively respond when – not if – an incident occurs.
 The ability to assess a situation, and make immediate decisions, is crucial to quickly mitigate any emergency.

 Organization-wide emergency plans establish a consistent approach to ensure all your employees and locations follow guidelines and policies that meet your overall intent.
 These strategies are then supplemented by facility-specific programs, customized by location, that provides employees with essential emergency information, such as procedures and protocols, contact information, maps and floor plans, and utility information – when they need it most.